-• Development Investigation Area 1 requires studies to be undertaken by the land owner to determine the suitability and capability of the land to accommodate onsite effluent disposal systems prior to consideration of amending the town planning scheme to provide for residential or special residential development.
-The rezoning process will require that the

-DIA is nominated as a Structure Plan Area in accordance with the Scheme.
-Key considerations will involve gaining access to the area which is currently isolated by the location of Public Open Space Reserves.

-- Planning Area 3 is required to address the interface with Balingup Brook, the Rail reserve, and suitability of land to accommodate residential development. - Planning Area 4 requires studies to identify the capability of the site for residential or development as special residential, or as an alternative - tourism accommodation.
-Considerations include the interface with the Balingup Brook, residential development and craft commercial on Black wood River Drive. - Encourage the investigation of innovative alternative sewerage treatment systems that promote sustainable residential development. - Support the potential for improving, renovating or developing aged person's accommodation. - Respect historic subdivision pattern in planning new subdivisions. - Structure Plans will be required to be prepared for the development investigation areas, and planning areas highlighted.
-These will need to be prepared in accordance with Scheme requirements and indicate the following: - Lot sizes (residential, special residential), in street blocks that support community interaction and that are compatible with the conservation objectives and character of the town. - Pedestrian and vehicular movement systems that facilitate accessibility and successfully integrate new development areas with the existing town.
-Inclusion of a footpath and dual use path plan. - Public open space provision (access for future residents to local parks as defined by liveable neighbourhoods) within subdivision, and contributions in keeping with Council's policy. - $\circ$ $\,$ Landscaping and vegetation plan indicating use of species of vegetation endemic to the area. - Require preparation of guidelines to address building materials, fencing materials, landscaping, and installation of rainwater tanks and grey water systems. - Developer contributions for roads and drainage. - Where possible, details of innovative and acceptable treatment systems, designed and approved by the Health Department.
+- Development Investigation Area 1 requires studies to be undertaken by the land owner to determine the suitability and capability of the land to accommodate onsite effluent disposal systems prior to consideration of amending the town planning scheme to provide for residential or special residential development.
+The rezoning process will require that the DIA is nominated as a Structure Plan Area in accordance with the Scheme.
+Key considerations will involve gaining access to the area which is currently isolated by the location of Public Open Space Reserves. - Planning Area 3 is required to address the interface with Balingup Brook, the Rail reserve, and suitability of land to accommodate residential development. - Planning Area 4 requires studies to identify the capability of the site for residential or development as special residential, or as an alternative - tourism accommodation.
+Considerations include the interface with the Balingup Brook, residential development and craft commercial on Blackwood River Drive. - Encourage the investigation of innovative alternative sewerage treatment systems that promote sustainable residential development. - Support the potential for improving, renovating or developing aged person's accommodation. - Respect historic subdivision pattern in planning new subdivisions. - Structure Plans will be required to be prepared for the development investigation areas, and planning areas highlighted.
+These will need to be prepared in accordance with Scheme requirements and indicate the following: - Lot sizes (residential, special residential), in street blocks that support community interaction and that are compatible with the conservation objectives and character of the town. - o Pedestrian and vehicular movement systems that facilitate accessibility and successfully integrate new development areas with the existing town.
+Inclusion of a footpath and dual use path plan. - o Public open space provision (access for future residents to local parks as defined by liveable neighbourhoods) within subdivision, and contributions in keeping with Council's policy. - Landscaping and vegetation plan indicating use of species of vegetation endemic to the area. - Require preparation of guidelines to address building materials, fencing materials, landscaping, and installation of rainwater tanks and grey water systems. - o Developer contributions for roads and drainage. - o Where possible, details of innovative and acceptable treatment systems, designed and approved by the Health Department. - o Consideration of buffers to agricultural land.
+Buffers will be considered between the default distance of 500 metres, and a 40 metre vegetated buffer depending in adjacent landuse, and site specific features.